Bluegrass Guitar: Rattling the Leaves Off the Trees

 Bluegrass Guitar 101

 Historians think the guitar originated as a Spanish instrument and was derived from the lute.
 It was brought over to the new world, maybe via Germany in 1833 by C. F. Martin and others like him, and widely introduced into string band music in the Southeastern US during the 1920s.
 Before then, people were entertained in the southern mountains with only a fiddle or perhaps a fiddle and a banjo.
 Guitarists such as Riley Puckett, who played in the string band “Gid Tanner and the Skillet Lickers,” pioneered the “boom-chuck” backup style that serves so effectively in bluegrass music today.
-If you listen to some of these early recordings (link), you can clearly hear the ring of the alternating bass strings and rudimentary bass runs in Riley’s guitar work.
+If you listen to some of these early recordings (below), you can clearly hear the ring of the alternating bass strings and rudimentary bass runs in Riley’s guitar work.

-Let’s quickly go thru a few basics.
+Let’s quickly go through a few basics.
 Production of sound by bluegrass guitarists consists of using a pick striking a steel (or bronze) string.
 Lester and Carter both used a thumb pick and got a big sound that way and so does Danny Paisley, but most others use a flatpick.
 In a band setting, the bluegrass guitarist’s chief job is to play chords that accompany the vocalist or instrumentalists.
 The fullness of a guitar strumming chords pretty much fills in the mid-range frequencies and helps create the “wall of sound” that is so characteristic of bluegrass music.
 The guitar blends in so well with the other instruments that you don’t really appreciate its contributions to the sound until you hear the hole that is created when a guitarist breaks a string and stops playing to change it.

-It’s All in the Timing!
+Its All in the Timing

 The clean and tasteful execution of a break on a flattop guitar is always nice to hear but driving the rhythm groove is where the guitarist really earns her pay and is an absolutely essential part of the bluegrass sound.
 They don’t call it rhythm guitar for nothing.
 It is also where things can start to fall apart if one is not careful.

-In order to illustrate this concept, we will need to refer to a timing diagram for a bluegrass band.
-The picture below constitutes a full measure of a bluegrass tune in 2/4 timing.
+The timing diagram below constitutes a full measure of a bluegrass tune in 2/4 timing.
 Time flows from left to right.

 In order to illustrate how a proficient bluegrass guitarist sets up the rhythm for the rest of the band, it will be necessary to add some sixteenth notes to the guitar strum.
 Let’s look at an exemplary “boom-pa-chuck-a” strum, which consists solely of sixteenth notes (please note again that this is an oversimplified diagram, and that great guitarists will vary their strumming pattern far more than indicated here).